20cmdingding/QChartist/QChartist/docs/readme.txt

 - new drawing tool square from center
 - new drawing tool triangle from center
 - new data source Stooq

+2015-11-02 (build 43):
+- enrichment of the QChartist.chm documentation and QChartist.sh5 added
+for edition with Vizacc HelpMaker authoring tool available on sourceforge
+- added Swiss Ephemeris documentation in docs\sweph\

 -------------------------------------------------------------------------------------
 Todo list;